mohdjaber000/ninja-forms-conditional-logic/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 3.0.17 (22 August 2017) =

+*Bugs:*

+* Actions that use the greaterthan and lessthan comparators should work properly.
+* Incorrectly setup conditions should no longer cause form display to crash.

 = 3.0.16 (02 August 2017) =